 A native of Calera, Alabama, Jessica Litwiniec Dorman is an Adjunct Piano and Voice Instructor at Indiana University Southeast and maintains a private teaching studio at her home in Louisville.
 As well as being a staff accompanist at the University of Louisville, Jessica is an active freelancer in the Louisville area; she often plays with the Louisville Orchestra, and she is a core member of A/Tonal ensemble.
 Jessica also serves as an accompanist for the North American Brass Band Association Championships and has served in the past as staff accompanist for local NATS competitions and the International Horn Competition of America (2011 & 2013).
-Jessica has played for numerous musical theater productions at local high schools and local community theater groups (including the Jewish Community Center, Acting Against Cancer, and TheatreWorks of Southern Indiana), as well as with the Broadway Across America Series both here in Louisville and in Birmingham, AL. She has also frequently serves as musical director for musicals at local high schools as well as for the Jeffersonville River Pops series; Jessica has also conducted musicals for local high schools and the Jeffersonville River Pops series.
+Jessica has played for numerous musical theater productions at local high schools and local community theater groups (including the Time Slip Theatre, Jewish Community Center, Acting Against Cancer, and TheatreWorks of Southern Indiana), as well as with the Broadway Across America Series both here in Louisville and in Birmingham, AL. She has also frequently served as musical director for musicals at local high schools as well as for the Jeffersonville River Pops series; Jessica has also conducted musicals for local high schools and the Jeffersonville River Pops series.

-Jessica is the current Secretary of the Kentucky Music Teachers Association (KMTA) and the current Corresponding Secretary of the Greater Louisville MTA, having also served as 2nd Vice President of KMTA (2012-2014) and Secretary of the Greater Louisville MTA (2010-2012).
+Jessica is the current Secretary of the Kentucky Music Teachers Association (KMTA) and the current Corresponding Secretary of the Greater Louisville MTA, having also served as 2nd Vice President of KMTA (2012-2014) and Secretary of the GLMTA (2010-2012).
 In 2017, Jessica received the Distinguished Service Award from KMTA, and she received the Teacher of the Year Award from KMTA in 2023.